joalmeid/avd-app-attach-ops/README.md

 **7. Create a new secure file in the Azure Devops project;**

+  > Add the sample self-signed certificate available in `/msix-appattach/msix_certs/sscert.pfx` as a secure file;
+  > You can read how to do it in [Use secure files](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/secure-files?view=azure-devops).

 ## Configure and run the CI/CD pipeline

 Now you're aready to run the pipeline using a Windows based Hosted Agent.
 The pipeline accepts parameters that must match you environment.